adamburgess/australian-constitution/The Constitution of Australia.md

 * Chapter VI.
 New States:
 * Chapter VII.
 Miscellaneous:
 * Chapter VIII.
 Alteration of the Constitution.
+* Chapter IX.
+Recognition of Aboriginal and Torres Strait Islander Peoples.
 * The Schedule.

 ## Chapter I.—The Parliament.